Evgenia Medvedeva: 2018–2019 season: Struggles and World bronze medal

 Medvedeva began her first season with her new coaches at Autumn Classic International where she placed first in the short program and second in the free, finishing in second place overall, behind Bradie Tennell and ahead of Maé-Bérénice Méité.

 In October, Medvedeva began competing on that year's Grand Prix circuit.
-At the 2018 Skate Canada, she fell on a downgraded triple flip in the short program, missing her combination as a result and placing seventh.
+At the 2018 Skate Canada, she stepped out on a downgraded triple flip in the short program, missing her combination as a result and placing seventh.
 She placed first in the free skate to win the bronze medal behind Elizaveta Tuktamysheva and Mako Yamashita.
 She placed fourth at the 2018 Internationaux de France in November after several falls and under-rotations in both programs.
 It was the first time Medvedeva finished off an international podium in both her junior and senior career.

 Following the disappointment in France, Medvedeva replaced her original "Orange Colored Sky" short program with a new one choreographed by friend Misha Ge to selections from Giacomo Puccini's Tosca.
 Skating next at the 2019 Russian Championships, her first public performance of the new program went poorly, underrotating the first part of a combination, popping the second jump, and falling on her closing double Axel.
 Despite this, she said she felt better than after the French Grand Prix.
 In fourteenth place going into the free skate, she performed much better, despite a fall, placing fourth in the free to finish seventh overall, losing not just to junior competitors (who swept the podium), but also to seniors Stanislava Konstantinova, Alina Zagitova and Sofia Samodurova.
 Speaking afterward she said "even though I made a mistake, I am pleased with today’s performance."

 She was named the second alternate for the European Championships and first alternate for the Winter Universiade; she was called up for the Winter Universiade after Elizaveta Tuktamysheva withdrew, but Medvedeva also withdrew and Maria Sotskova replaced Medvedeva.
 In February, at the 2019 Russian Cup Final, she won gold after placing first in the short program and second in the free.
 Medvedeva was selected for the 2019 World Figure Skating Championships team.

 At the 2019 World Championships, Medvedeva skated despite sustaining an injury in her thigh.
 She placed fourth in the short program after underrotating the second part of her combination jump.
 She performed a clean free skate apart from an underrotated double Axel, placing third in that segment, and won the bronze medal.
 She declined an invitation to the World Team Trophy, to recover from her injury.